Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 20: Foe Slayer

-The damage die of your ***Hunter’s Mark*** improves even further to d10 when it is cast using Favored Enemy feature.
+The damage die of your ***Hunter’s Mark*** improves even further to d10 when it is cast using Favoured Enemy feature.

 --8<-- "includes/snippets/skills.md"